LiamSnow/resume/resume.typ

   dates: dates-helper(start-date: "Jun 2025", end-date: "Aug 2025"),
 )
 - Developed a security investigation summarizer Slack bot in Golang
-  - Saves >100 hours a year
+  - Saves >100 hours a year of manual work by security engineers
   - Collects data from Slack and other sources and builds a report using AWS Bedrock in \~1 minute
 - Made VM automation which automatically finds new CVEs across multiple security tools (Snyk, Upwind, etc.) and sends results over Slack
 - Developed security news article downloader which automatically scrapes readable content from web pages and formats them into a NextJS article reader